-For two millennia, clove has been used for fragrance and spice, making international interest a couple hundred years after the Chinese first documented use.
-Particularly because of its eugenol properties, clove essential oil in particular has found much use in alternative wellness remedies.
+For two millennia, clove has been used for fragrance and spice, making international interest a couple hundred years after the Chinese first documented its use.
+Particularly because of its eugenol properties, clove essential oil uses, in particular, have been in alternative wellness remedies.

-Just as its parent plant is evergreen, thriving in every season, clove essential oil is strong and adaptable.
+Just as its parent plant is evergreen, thriving in every season, clove essential oil uses prove to be strong and adaptable.
 Clove's first form is the handpicked flower buds of the Eugenia caryophyllata of the Maluku Islands in Indonesia.
 Each bud is picked by hand, then dried until the pink blossoms have turned brown.
-From there, the dried cloves are ground and used in cooking or distilled for their essential oil content.
+From there, the dried cloves are ground and used in cooking or distilled for their clove essential oil benefits and content.

 Clove's nutritional profile is impressive, as well.
 They are a good source of vitamin K, fiber, iron, magnesium, and calcium.
 Most impressively, two teaspoons of clove boast over 120% of our daily need for manganese, a mineral that is implicated in the prevention of osteoporosis, anemia, and premenstrual syndrome (PMS).
 (1)

 More and more, researchers are discovering just how powerful antioxidants are and how important they are for health.
 The National Institute on Aging developed a way for us to quantify antioxidant capability in the Oxygen Radical Absorbance Capacity (ORAC) system of measurement.
 Within the ORAC system, cloves come in as one of the highest valued antioxidants, towering over sorghum, the next on the list, by a difference of more than 50,000.
 (2) This means that clove is a key ingredient for anyone who wants to detox and rid their body of harmful toxins.
 As a concentrated essential oil, there is simply no comparison.
 However, some sources claim the following:

 A Note about ORAC Values in Clove Essential Oil Uses